TylorS/typed/readme.md

 import { newDefaultScheduler } from '@most/scheduler'
 import * as F from 'fp-ts/function'
 import { html, render, Renderable } from 'uhtml'

-/**
- * This is an example of using hooks to render a dynamically-sized
- * set of Counters with their own internal state separate from any other Counters.
- */

 const rootElement: HTMLElement | null = document.getElementById('app')